A lesson from Mother Nature.

-Yes, we meant to be here, my husband and I , at Great Sand Dunes National Monument.
+We meant to be here, my husband and I, at Great Sand Dunes National Monument.
 It was intentional.
-And I’d actually been here before, decades ago, as a little girl on one of my Colorado family vacations.
-But it was so much more than I remembered… Five days later and I still can’t stop feeling haunted by its power.
-I can’t explain it.
+And I’d been here decades before, as a little girl with my family, on one of our Colorado vacations.
+But it was so much more than I remembered.

-It was no gentle presence.
 It wasn’t kind or particularly sentimental.
-It didn’t appear to recognize me, or care much that after thirty five years or so, I had returned.
+It didn’t appear to recognize me, or care much that after thirty five years I had returned.
 Some places on the map seem to embrace you.
 This one was totally indifferent.
 And yet I couldn’t get enough.

-The tallest dune is enormous, rising 755 feet from base to crest.
+The tallest dune at Great Sand Dunes National Monument is enormous, rising 755 feet from base to crest.
 With every step you take, like walking on the beach, the sand gives way beneath you, creating added exertion that never lets up.
-Now envision walking on that beach, in the deep movable sand, not the part sand-packed by the surf, and then tilt it straight up, rising 700+ feet into the air.
-Not leisurely.
-In fact, not many people can do it at all.
-But scaling these dunes to get to the top was something I intended to do.
-In fact, I wasn’t leaving here until I earned that supreme view, no matter what monstrous unpleasantries it had in store for me.
+Now envision walking on that beach, in the deep movable sand, not the easy part sand-packed by the surf, and then tilt it straight up, rising 700+ feet into the air.

 In that moment, the question of how to flourish seemed pretty clear.